exploring self-realization, sacred personhood, and full humanity

 Many years ago I had to look in the mirror and admit that I’d been selling out my own soul to various infallible gurus.
 I'd been a goose-stepping good little boy, denying my own judgment, disrespecting my own thoughts, ignoring my own counsel, in favor of some ******* Dear Leader in my life.
 Kenyon's little speech is good for everyone.

 Are you willing to enter that kind of scorching self-evaluation?
-Who do you take orders from? – be it in a religious, political, or some other “ignorant, servile scum” promoting ego-organization.
+Who do you take orders from, denying your own inner guidance? – be it in a religious, political, or some other “ignorant, servile scum” ego-organization.

 I’m reminded of Jesus’ warning concerning those who inhabit the Dark Realms – an assessment which has been corroborated by thousands of afterlife reports.
 He spoke of two psychological profiles: those who (1) “weep and wail” and those who (2) “gnash teeth.”